Guide to Finding Channel Partners that Will Fuel your Business’s Growth.

 Partner onboarding should never fall solely on the shoulders of one individual or department.
 Partner onboarding is a collaborative, team effort where multiple minds and hands cohesively interlock and initiate opportunities.
 However, the organization and assigned ownership are imperative for productive development.
 For every new lead opportunity, each member of your company should be designated to an exclusive role where objective duties are assigned and executed for efficient recruitment.

 2.)
 Display your Character Right away

 We’ve all heard the romantic cliché “It was love at first sight,” enough to make us all sick.
 But disregarding its pretentious connotation—it’s true; whether you care to accept it, first impressions matter.
-So, put yourself in the shoes of a potential partner during the partner onboarding stage and consider the first things they will be introduced to such as your website, social media profile, and communication between your sales team.
+So, put yourself in the shoes of a potential partner during the partner onboarding stage.
+Consider the first things a potential partner will be introduced to such as your website, social media profile, and communication between your sales team.

 What are some things you can do to strengthen your initial impression?